amirkdv/biseqt/docs/docs.rst

 of.

-Regardless, cycle breaking is delegated to ``igraph.Graph.feedback_arc_set`` which finds a set of edges the removal of which gives an acyclic graph.
+Regardless, cycle breaking is delegated to ``igraph.Graph.feedback_arc_set`` which finds a set of edges the rembiseqt of which gives an acyclic graph.
 It supports (see `docs <http://igraph.org/python/doc/igraph.GraphBase-class.html#feedback_arc_set>`__) an optimal, but slow (exponential complexity), integer programming algorithm (presumably something similar to what is dicussed